Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 ```

 One can similarly turn on UFS operations on workers by passing `--target workers`.
-You can see in corresponding logs
+You can see operations in corresponding master or worker logs like below:

 ```
 2020-06-02 11:28:21,824 DEBUG UnderFileSystemWithLogging - Enter: GetSpace: path=/opt/alluxio/underFSStorage, type=SPACE_USED